wrathofquan/dats/docs/_posts/2018-11-19-data-repos.md

 ### Objectives:

 - Why sharing datasets is easier with a Repository designed for archiving and discovery
-- Learn a little about: Dataverse, Zenodo, Dash/Dryad, OSF,
+- Learn a little about: Dataverse, Zenodo, Dash/Dryad, OSF
 - Searching for Data in Repositories
 - APIs + Tools to work with repositories